vine-comment/wetor/README.md

-Web monitor, for short wetor
+Web monitor, for short, wetor